yesunhuang/QCLS/README.md

 ## More Information

 * Check out the source codes and the jupyter notebook files.

-* See also the [paper](http://arxiv.org/abs/2111.09557) on arxiv.
+* See also the paper [ *"Classical-to-quantum transition in multimode nonlinear systems with strong photon-photon coupling"*](http://arxiv.org/abs/2111.09557) on arxiv.

-* If your are interesting in the implement, check up the *ImplementDetail* pdfs.
-(Warm prompt: those files are so messy and suck.)
+* If you are interesting in the implement, check up the *ImplementDetail* pdfs as well as the old [public archive](https://github.com/yesunhuang/Cluster-expansion-approach-for-quantum-calculation).
+(Warm prompt: those files are so messy.)